herbdool/paragraphs_aplenty/README.md

 The breakpoint can be changed too.
 The module uses a simple format of using only one breakpoint `md` at `48em`.
 When the viewport is `48em` or wider it will be the chosen number of columns; narrower it will be 1 column.

+## Classy Paragraphs integration

+The sub-module sets smart defaults for the background colours, margin, padding, and width.
+The Background field offers a number of default colours based on [MDBootstrap](https://mdbootstrap.com/docs/standard/content-styles/colors/#rgba-colors).
+It also offers some "brand" colours which, out of the box, are based on the other colours.
+It's best to override the brand defaults so they match your theme.
+The Brand colours
+are:

+- Primary
+- Secondary
+- Info
+- Success
+- Warning
+- Danger

+The width field only has effect if the window is 48em or wider.
+The settings are:

+- Full - right to the edge of the paragraphs container, no padding
+- Large - regular width with default padding
+- Medium - two-thirds of the vailable width
+- Narrow - half of the available width
+- Tiny - third of the available width

+The margin and padding fields have options for adding space to the top and bottom of the paragraph, in three different sizes.
+Or to remove all padding or margin.

 ## License